joacorapela/Bonsai.ML--2025-Extension-Request/justification.md

 * Organized the [Bonsai Developers Conference 2024](https://conference.bonsai-rx.org/2024/), which included a [Bonsai.ML session](https://conference.bonsai-rx.org/2024/program/#machine-learning).
 * Hosted a Bonsai booth at the [Society for Neuroscience 2024](https://www.sfn.org/meetings/neuroscience-2024), with Bonsai.ML presentations.
 * Visited Janelia Research Campus in 2024 and delivered talks on Bonsai and Bonsai.ML.
-* Delivered Bonsai and Bonsai.ML lectures at the 2024 edition of the [Neuroinformatics course](https://neurogears.org/neuroinformatics-2024/), at the [Sainsbury Wellcome Centre](https://www.sainsburywellcome.org/web/).
+* Delivered Bonsai and Bonsai.ML lectures at the 2024 edition of the [Neuroinformatics course](https://neurogears.org/neuroinformatics-2024/), at University College London.
-* Delivered Bonsai and Bonsai.ML lectures at the 2025 edition of the [Statistical Neuroscience course](https://neurogears.org/neuroinformatics-2025/), at the [Sainsbury Wellcome Centre](https://www.sainsburywellcome.org/web/).
+* Delivered Bonsai and Bonsai.ML lectures at the 2025 edition of the [Statistical Neuroscience course](https://neurogears.org/neuroinformatics-2025/), at University College London.
 * Will host a Bonsai booth at the [Society for Neuroscience 2025](https://www.sfn.org/meetings/neuroscience-2025), with Bonsai.ML presentations.

 ---